 Get instant access to this and all our scores and recommendations

-Date tested: June 2025.
-Page last checked: June 2025.
-We are not able to show every retailer and cheaper prices may be available.
+Dates tested: February 2026, June 2025.
+We're not able to show every retailer, and cheaper prices may be available.

-The all-in-one computers we tested are listed in alphabetical order below.
+The all-in-one PCs we tested are listed in alphabetical order below, along with their specs.

-Only logged-in Which? members can view the best all-in-one computers from our tests.
+Only logged-in Which? members can view our full test results of the best all-in-one PCs.

 Join Which? to get instant access to our test results and Best Buy recommendations below.